 I don’t know what kind of priest he would have been, but I know he was an outstanding teacher.
 He approached his job in a way that differed from most of my other teachers; he simply smiled and encouraged us to try.

 I remember telling him one day that I didn’t believe in God, not to hurt his feelings, but so that I didn’t feel hypocritical when he asked us to pray before our exams.
 He said he understood, and that he appreciated my sincerity.

 Of course, he said it with that strange smile, which made his eyes seem to glow.

 Oh, and remember that test with the Pythagorean theorem?
 Professor Regales gave me a 91, because he said he didn’t really care about exact answers as long as you understood how to look at the problem.

-Very few of life’s problems, it turns out, have exact answers.
+Very few of life’s problems have exact answers.

 Certainty is nothing more than a point of view, one that is often quite debilitating—unless you are confident of what is possible rather than what’s supposedly impossible.

 About eighteen months after I posted this Professor Regales daughter emailed me to say how much she appreciated my posting this.
 She had been googling his name and found the article.